apache/doris/README.md

 ## 4. Compile and install

-Currently support Docker environment and Linux OS:
-Docker (Linux / Windows / Mac), Ubuntu and CentOS.
+Currently only supports Docker environment and Linux OS, such as Ubuntu and CentOS.

 ### 4.1 For Docker